Blue-Pheasant/Odoo-connector/README.md

 ------

 ## :books: Documentation
 If you want in-depth knowledge about this project, then we have written them under the in-depth documents, with all the love, spread of the Ho Chi Minh university of Technology students in this project.
-[Read more](docs/README.md) [Watch remove](https://drive.google.com/file/d/1cyEKF2E4GdLQ6wTf2B4FHblO3akxth03/view?usp=sharing)
+[Read more](docs/README.md)

+I recorded a short demo video, you can access and watch it.
+[Watch demo](https://drive.google.com/file/d/1cyEKF2E4GdLQ6wTf2B4FHblO3akxth03/view?usp=sharing)

 Made with my :heart: and youthful enthusiasm